mhmdahmedfathi/Tasks_NTI/README.md

 ## Languages

-Languages used are :  Nodejs , MongoDB , HBS
+Languages used are :  Nodejs , MongoDB,mongoose,javascript DOM , HBS

 ## What to do ?

-Every folder is a task done during certien intervel of time
+Every folder is a task done during certain interval of time

-Task1 - is about javascript DOM
+Task1 - is about javascript DOM so you can train your javascript DOM skills and
+        learn how to use it by adding some elements to the page and removing others So you can control all elements using javascript dom

-Task2 - is about args in javascript and how to wait arg and how to deal with it
+Task2 - is about args in Nodejs and how to write arg and expect to get it in your code
+        and how you can handle any error that may come from it

-Task3 - is to connect nodejs with HBS and make a simple project
+Task3 - make a simple project using nodejs as a backend and HBS as a frontend
+        and make it dynamic so you can add new clients and transactions and see the changes in the page

-Task4 - is about two tasks => First One is doing Task3 again but with mongodb instead of writing in json file
+Task4 - is to use mongodb in Task3 instead of writing in json file so you can deal with
-                              Second one is doing Task1 again using mongoose

-Task5 - is using nodejs but with upload images and using salts and send messages
+        data in mongodb and not in json file which is done in real life applications

+Task5 - is to use mongodb in Task1 instead of writing in local storage so you can deal with
+        data in mongodb and not in json file which is done in real life applications